 - During a full solar eclipse, the chromosphere can sometimes be seen as a thin, fine red line, and the corona encircling it.

-- Many believe that the world-famous monument, the Stonehenge was used to worship the Sun God.
+- Many believe the world-famous monument, Stonehenge, was used to worship the Sun God.

 Theories of the Solar System